JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 Partially, the value of what is being proposed herein is what is absent.
-This is a way forward whereby there no longer needs to be a dual architecture of serverless and the more serverful rest.
-A single architectural design can now take center stage.
+This is a way forward whereby there no longer needs to be a dual architecture of serverless and rest, the old school serverful stuff.
+A single architectural design can now be the main focus.